imindseye/WebGL-tutorial/README.md

 8. simple-transform.html/hs: simple transformation of 2D triangles using glm (left mouse click and drag to rotate)
 9. Mtransforms.html/js: demonstrate how to apply different transformations to different objects.
 10. hierarhicalXform.html/js: demonstrate how hierarchical transformation can be constructed for three square.
+11. 3Dcube.html/js: the first 3D cube drawing program where you will learn how to set up a camera and needed transformation matrices